spacetelescope/ullyses/README.md

     conda activate <env_name>

 Python version 3.8 or greater is required for some dependencies, including `calcos`, the COS data calibration pipeline used in these scripts.

+Then install `ullyses` from PyPI:

+    pip install ullyses

+### Installing from github fork

 To install your own copy of the code into that environment, you first need to fork and clone the `ullyses` repo: